aryan29/Snake-Game-Flutter/README.md

 ## Contribute
 Feel free to contribute and add various customizations
+Do star the repository if You liked the project